jbosstools/jbosstools-integration-stack/README.md

 ### JBoss Data Virtualization Development

+JBoss Data Virtualization Development plug-ins provide a graphical interface to manage various aspects of Red Hat JBoss Data Virtualization instances, including the ability to design virtual databases and interact with associated governance repositories.

 * [Teiid Designer](http://tools.jboss.org/features/teiiddesigner.html) - A visual tool that enables rapid, model-driven definition, integration, management and testing of data services without programming using the Teiid runtime framework.

 ### JBoss Fuse Development

-* [Fuse Tooling] - An easy way to create integration applications using Apache Camel/ Component Library and to deploy them to JBoss Fuse or JBoss EAP.
+An easy way to create integration applications using Apache Camel/ Component Library and to deploy them to JBoss Fuse or JBoss EAP.

+* [Fuse Tooling] - JBoss Fuse Development provides tooling for Red Hat JBoss Fuse.
+It features the latest versions of the Fuse Data Transformation tooling, SwitchYard and access to the Fuse SAP Tool Suite.

 ### JBoss Integration and SOA Development